sidiousvic/sidious.pizza/docs/MAINTENANCE.md

 ## Structure
 - Pages use `layout: base.eta`; article pages extend `article.eta` (thin wrapper that renders the article header and content).
 Project/book index pages use `book_index.eta` and `project_index.eta`, also on top of `base.eta`.
 - Shared assets live in `_includes/{styles,scripts,fonts,images}` and are copied to `styles/` and `scripts/` at build time via `_config.ts`.
-- Client behavior is centralized in `/scripts/site.js` (theme toggle, menu overlay, header state, nav highlighting, grain effect).
+- Client behavior is centralized in `/scripts/site.js` (theme toggle, menu overlay, header state, nav highlighting).
 - Styling is consolidated in `/styles/styles.css`; design tokens live in the `:root` variables at the top of the file.

 ## Recent Refactors